 I am not an expert card player so I do not have some great analogies from Poker, Blackjack, Spades, or Solitaire.
 UNO, however, is a card game I understand.
 I already have some people in mind that I would make “draw four” cards.
 And, it would be nice to “skip” some of the challenging parts and get to the beautiful ending.
 Clearly, if the greatest card analogy I can come up with is UNO, then I should probably stop while I am ahead.

 Figuratively, I do believe that life has dealt us all a hand of cards.
-The good news: We don’t have to scheme or steal other people’s hands in order to win the game called life.
-In reality, we are competing against ourselves, and the missing cards we need are somewhere hidden inside us or are within our reach.
+The good news is: We don’t have to scheme or steal other people’s hands in order to win the game called life.
+In reality, we are competing against ourselves, and the missing cards we need are somewhere hidden inside us or within our reach.